Two dead after renovation accident on Washington Avenue

 According to St. Louis Public Safety Director Jimmie Edwards, the workers were in a lift box cutting cables when, for reasons unknown, the cable holding the lift box snapped.

-OHSA is responding to investigate the incident, Edwards said.
-The subcontractor had obtained a permit from the city to perform internal demolition work on the building.
+OSHA responded and is now heading the investigation.
+The subcontractor had obtained a permit from the city to perform internal demolition work on the building, Edwards said.

 The 160,000 square-foot International Shoe Building was constructed in 1909 and designed by Union Station architect Theodore Link.